SquashKiwi/tinygit/README.md

 # TinyGit

-A very small custom implementation of git version control in python.
+A very small custom implementation of git version control in Python.

 ## Supported commands: